ahstn/react-material-navigation/README.md

 * Separate AppBar and SideBar into their own sub-folders
 * General refactoring (mainly SideBarItem.js)
 * Add animation and click effects
-* Allow the AppBar to either overlay the SideBar or not
 * Write docs when at a stable version

 ## Implementation